cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 }
 ```

-My test still passes! `cy.get('.todo-list')` passes immediately - the
+The test still passes! `cy.get('.todo-list')` passes immediately - the
-`todo-list` exists - but `.children('li').should('have.length', 1)` are clearly
+`todo-list` exists - but `.children('li').should('have.length', 1)` show the
-showing the spinning indicators, meaning Cypress is requerying for them.
+spinning indicators, meaning Cypress is requerying for them.

 <DocsImage src="/img/guides/retry-ability/retry-assertion.gif" alt="Retrying assertion"></DocsImage>